 After spending a year at the Desmond Jones School of Mime and Physical Theatre in London, Anna became a freelance puppeteer, performing with various companies including Movingstage Marionette Company (on the Puppet Theatre Barge, 1993) and the Little Angel Theatre (1994).
 At this time she undertook a lot of work with her close friend and colleague Manju Gregory for her company Kabutar, which was a very formative and inspiring time.
 Other pillars of support and encouragement from this time were the marionettist Jane Eve and voice teacher Joyce Wren.
 From 1996-98 Anna lived in Indonesia studying Mask dances of Cirebon with Ibu Nunung Nurasih and traditional Wayang Golek rod puppetry with Pak Asep Sunandar Sunarya and his family in Bandung.
 She was also introduced to Wayang Kulit shadow puppets by Pak Ledjar Subroto (Yogyakarta).

 In 1999, soon after her return to the UK she began trading as Indigo Moon Theatre, initially based in London.
-Since 2000 she has toured shows nationally in UK theatres, Schools and Arts Centres, and taken international engagements in Singapore, Barcelona and Indonesia.
+Since 2000 she has toured shows nationally in UK theatres, Schools and Arts Centres, and taken international engagements in Singapore, Barcelona, Indonesia, Germany & Abu Dhabi.

 Alongside her workshop activities in countless schools (both primary and secondary), throughout her freelance career she has worked on many educational projects in Museums and Arts Centres or Theatres such as The Barbican, London International Festival of Theatre, the British Museum, Abingdon Museum, the Commonwealth Institute, the Mousetrap Foundation, the Ragged School Museum, the Geffrye Museum, The Horniman Museum, Somerset House, the Theatre Museum, the V&A, the Unicorn Theatre and the Young Vic.
 She has also been involved in many projects for film and TV, including The Storymakers for CBeebies.